Inje County: Geography

-Among the basic local governments in Korea, it ranks second in terms of area after Hongcheon and most of Inje-gun on the 38th parallel belonged to the Democratic People's Republic of Korea.
-Also the remaining areas were incorporated into Shinnam-myeon and Naeyeon, Hongcheon-gun.
+Among the basic local governments in Korea, it ranks second in terms of area after Hongcheon.
+Most of Inje-gun on the 38th parallel belonged to the Democratic People's Republic of Korea; the remaining areas were incorporated into Shinnam-myeon and Naeyeon, Hongcheon-gun.
 After the Korean War, most of the borders of Gangwon-do went north and became Inje-gun, but the inner side was not restored and remained under the jurisdiction of Hongcheon-gun.
 There are many famous hills, such as Jinbu-ryeong, Misiryeong, Hangyeryeong, Eunbi-ryeong, and Gom-Bae-ryeong.
-Although it is in the Yeongseo area, it is a point connecting Yeongseo and Yeongdong, so the rent is inevitable.
-It is also sad that it took 102 steps (which has now been disbanded) to go to Gangwon Province at all, but it is natural that it is a very difficult area to serve.